 The purpose of this study is to determine if certain genes, hormones, or other factors predict the risk of developing lung vessel disease in patients with liver disease and whether they determine outcome.
 For more information, please contact Mario Becerra at 216.445.7599.

-For more information about clinical trials for pulmonary hypertension at Cleveland Clinic, call Katie Zak at 216.636.2421
+For more information about clinical trials for pulmonary hypertension at Cleveland Clinic, contact Kasi Timmerman at 216.444.2140

 We offer elective, two-to-four-week rotations that include clinical or research experience for residents, pulmonary fellows, cardiology fellows and community physicians, who want to learn more about pulmonary hypertension, as well as pulmonary hypertension experiences for allied health professionals.
 For more information, visit the Center for Advanced Skills Training.